Skip to main content

 How much does a Streatham loft conversion cost?

 Edwardian cut-roof terraces are typically simpler.
 Three reasons.
-First, roof structure: Edwardian terraces have cut-roof construction (purlin and rafter) where the existing rafters can be retained and reinforced; 1930s semis often have trussed roofs needing replacement steelwork at £3,000-£5,000 premium.
-Second, party wall mechanics: 1930s semis only need one party wall agreement (the attached side); Edwardian mid-terraces need both sides, but the additional surveyor fee is offset by the saved trussed-roof premium.
+First, roof structure: Edwardian terraces have cut-roof construction (purlin and rafter) where the existing rafters can be retained and reinforced; 1930s semis often have trussed roofs needing replacement steelwork.
+Second, party wall mechanics: 1930s semis only need one party wall agreement (the attached side); Edwardian mid-terraces need both sides.
 Third, planning: most Edwardian terraces sit outside conservation areas and proceed under standard permitted development; some 1930s streets are within Streatham Common or Streatham Hill conservation areas with additional design constraints.
-The hip-to-gable on a 1930s semi creates more usable floor area than a rear dormer on a terrace, so the right choice depends on space requirement rather than cost alone.
+The hip-to-gable on a 1930s semi creates more usable floor area than a rear dormer on a terrace, so the right choice depends on your space requirement and the property itself.

 Why do some Streatham loft conversions need matching concrete tiles?